Approximate Functionals in Hypercomplex Kohn-Sham Theory: Conclusion and outlook

-In summary, this work presented the main equations for the calculation of the HCKS theory.
-The derivation shows that the computational complexity of HCKS can be greatly reduced by solving a set of eigenvalue equations instead of applying the gradient algorithms that are used in RDMFT, for minimizing the energy with respect to orbitals.
-Therefore, in used of common functionals, HCKS can have the same search space for the density as RMDFT, while maintaining the same computational scaling as KS.
-In addition, this work further combined HCKS with hybrid functionals that are based on orbitals and their occupations.
-The test on the triplet-singlet gaps of the TS12 benchmark set shows that although HCKS allows dynamically varying fractional occupations to capture the multi-reference nature of strong correlation, its test results largely depend on the choice of approximate functionals.
-In particular, the systematic error of HCKS due to the lack of static correlation in approximate functionals can be effectively reduced by including appropriate amount of the static correlation correction (i.e. $E_{\rm{X}}^{\rm{DFA}}-E_{\rm{X}}^{\rm{HF}}$).
-Unlike HCKS, RKS and UKS show even large systematic errors on the triplet-singlet gaps, worse still, the errors rarely change with the correction of static correction.
-Therefore, HCKS provides a feasible approach toward the strong correlation problem, the insights and advances gained in this work will be helpful in the development and evaluation of approximation functionals.
+This work discussed approximate functionals in HCKS, seeking to gain in-depth insights into the development of approximate functionals through the comparison between KS-DFT and HCKS.
+Unlike the KS orbitals that are integer occupied, HCKS allows dynamically varying fractional occupations to capture the multi-reference nature of strong correlation.
+These orbitals of hierarchical correlation (HCOs) thus contain distinct electronic information for the development of the XC functional toward better treatment of different correlations in HCKS.
+The test on the triplet-singlet gaps of the TS12 benchmark set shows that the performance of HCKS depends on the choice of approximate functionals.
+In particular, the systematic errors of semi-local functionals can be effectively reduced by including appropriate amount of the HCO-dependent HF exchange.
+Unlike HCKS, KS-DFT shows large systematic errors on the triplet-singlet gaps, worse still, the errors rarely change when the amount of HF-like exchange is continuously adjusted in functionals.
+Therefore, HCKS has the great potential to address the strong correlation issue of KS-DFT, and further development of functionals that depend on HCOs and their occupations is essential for the application of HCKS in strongly correlated systems.
+The insights and advances gained in this work will be helpful in the development and evaluation of approximation functionals in DFT.

-Support from the National Natural Science Foundation of China (Grant 22073049), the Natural Science Foundation of Tianjin City (20JCQNJC01760), and Fundamental Research Funds for the Central Universities (Nankai University: No. 63206008) is appreciated.
+Support from the National Natural Science Foundation of China (Grants No. 22073049 and No. 22122303), the Natural Science Foundation of Tianjin City (20JCQNJC01760), and Fundamental Research Funds for the Central Universities (Nankai University: No. 63206008) is appreciated.